The Shadow over Innsmouth: Publication

 It had a bound run of 200 copies — the only book of Lovecraft's fiction distributed during his lifetime.
 Crawford had printed 400 copies but bound only 200; the others were destroyed later.
 Of this edition Robert Weinberg has written: "Only a few hundred copies of the book were printed, and even less than that were sold, even though it was available at the bargain price of $1 per copy.
 It featured good paper, black linen binding and four illustrations by Frank Utpatel.
 The book was the only bound hardcover to appear during Lovecraft's lifetime and became one of the true rarities in the collecting field.
 Its failure, and the poor sales of third non-fantasy book convinced William Crawford of the futility of his efforts."

 After Lovecraft's death (and Wright's), the story appeared in an unauthorized abridged version in the January 1942 issue of Weird Tales.

 Reception

-As L Sprague de Camp noted, the action sections of Innsmouth are a departure for Lovecraft; the story's tense and memorable siege scene within the titular town's hotel reveals a flair in execution on a par with some of the most compelling chapters of R L Stevenson's Kidnapped.
+As L. Sprague de Camp noted, the action sections of Innsmouth are a departure for Lovecraft; the story's tense and memorable siege scene within the titular town's hotel reveals a flair in execution on a par with some of the most compelling chapters of R. L. Stevenson's Kidnapped.
 August Derleth called The Shadow over Innsmouth "a dark, brooding story, typical of Lovecraft at his best."
 Robert Weinberg praised it as "a well-written story".
 According to de Camp, Lovecraft distrusted his ability to narrate action, and the story is unusual in that Lovecraft includes sustained and effective action writing during the culmination of the events in Innsmouth.

-Adaptations
+In online reviews and forums, although Lovecraft is celebrated for prose and horror-based elements, he is often criticised as an adherent of racist and xenophobic ideas.